-Test Test Method (Note 1) Preparation of Marshall Specimens D6926/LS-261 Determination of Bulk Relative Density of Compacted Bituminous Mixes Using Saturated Surface-Dry Specimens D2726/LS-262 Bulk Relative Density of Compacted Bituminous Mixes Using either Coated Specimens or Using Automatic Vacuum Sealing Equipment D1188/LS-306 or D6752 Marshall Stability and Flow of Bituminous Mixtures D6927/LS-263 Theoretical Maximum Relative Density of Bituminous Paving Mixtures D2041/LS-264 Percent Air Voids in Compacted Dense Bituminous Pavement Mixtures D3203/LS-265 Voids in Mineral Aggregate (V.M.A.) in Compacted Bituminous Mixtures AI MS-2/LS-266 Percent Compaction of Compacted Bituminous Paving Mixtures ATT-67/LS- 281/LS-287 Quantitative Extraction of Asphalt Cement from Bituminous Paving Mixtures - Using either Solvent Methods and/or - Ignition Furnace D2172/LS-282 and/or D6307/LS- 292/ATT-74 Sieve Analysis of Extracted Aggregates D5444/LS 282/LS 292 Dry Preparation of Aggregates for Determination of Physical Constants C702/LS-600 Sieve Analysis of Fine and Coarse Aggregates C136/LS-602 Material Finer than 75 μm Sieve in Mineral Aggregates by Washing C117/LS-601 Relative Density and Absorption of Coarse Aggregate C127/LS-604 Relative Density and Absorption of Fine Aggregate C128/LS-605 Determination of Percent Crushed Particles in Coarse Aggregate D5821/LS-607 Percent Flat and Elongated Particles in Coarse Aggregate D4791/LS-608 Note 1: Test Methods are publications of the following organizat ions:
+Test Test Method (Note 1) Preparation of Marshall Specimens D6926/LS-261 Determination of Bulk Relative Density of Compacted Bituminous Mixes Using Saturated Surface-Dry Specimens D2726/LS-262 Bulk Relative Density of Compacted Bituminous Mixes Using either Coated Specimens or Using Automatic Vacuum Sealing Equipment (if required) D1188/LS-306 or D6752 Marshall Stability and Flow of Bituminous Mixtures D6927 Theoretical Maximum Relative Density of Bituminous Paving Mixtures D2041/LS-264 Percent Air Voids in Compacted Dense Bituminous Pavement Mixtures D3203/LS-265 Voids in Mineral Aggregate (V.M.A.) in Compacted Bituminous Mixtures AI MS-2/LS-266 Percent Compaction of Compacted Bituminous Paving Mixtures ATT-67/LS- 281/LS-287 Quantitative Extraction of Asphalt Cement from Bituminous Paving Mixtures - Using either Solvent Methods and/or - Ignition Furnace D2172/LS-282 and/or D6307/LS-292 Sieve Analysis of Extracted Aggregates D5444/LS 282/LS 292 Dry Preparation of Aggregates for Determination of Physical Constants C702/LS-600 Sieve Analysis of Fine and Coarse Aggregates C136/LS-602 Material Finer than 75 μm Sieve in Mineral Aggregates by Washing C117/LS-601 Relative Density and Absorption of Coarse Aggregate C127/LS-604 Relative Density and Absorption of Fine Aggregate C128/LS-605 Determination of Percent Crushed Particles in Coarse Aggregate D5821/LS-607 Percent Flat and Elongated Particles in Coarse Aggregate D4791/LS-608

-• "C" or "D" are ASTM,
+- "C" or "D" are ASTM,

-- "LS" are MTO,
+- "LS" is MTO,

-- Al are Asphalt Institute,
+- AI is Asphalt Institute,

-- ATT are Alberta Transportation, and
+- · ATT is Alberta Transportation, and

-- "T" are AASHTO
+- "T" is AASHTO

-3.2 The laboratory must keep up with any changes to these methods and procedures and update the laboratory manuals and procedures when necessary.
+- 3.2 The laboratory must keep up with any changes to these methods and procedures and update the laboratory manuals and procedures when necessary.

-3.3 Asphalt Mix Design Laboratory designing and testing Hot Mix Asphalt (HMA) using the Marshall Method must be able to complete, or have documented access to a CCIL certified laboratory able to complete, any additional tests required by the provincial jurisdiction/owner that are part of their Marshall Mix Design protocol.
+- 3.3 Asphalt Mix Design Laboratory designing and testing Hot Mix Asphalt (HMA) using the Marshall Method must be able to complete or have documented access to a CCIL certified laboratory able to complete, any additional tests required by the provincial jurisdiction/owner that are part of their Marshall Mix Design protocol.
 Examples of such tests are listed in Table 2.